walmartlabs/lacinia/docs/tutorial/component.rst

 Secondly, the *started* version of a dependency is ``assoc``-ed into the dependening component.
-After SchemaProvider starts, the started version of the component will be added to the Server component.
+After SchemaProvider starts, the started version of the component will be ``assoc`-ed as the ``:schema-provider'' key of the Server component.

 Once a component has its dependencies ``assoc``-ed in, and is itself started (more on that in a moment), it may be ``assoc``-ed into further components.

-Component really embraces the identity vs. state concept; the identity of the component is its key in the system map ... its state is a series of transformations of the initial map.
+The Component library really embraces the identity vs. state concept; the identity of the component is its key in the system map ... its state is a series of transformations of the initial map.